kghosh-me/GBN_Stakeholders/pages/PBN__StakeholderSubgroup_110.md

 ## NOA

+### Overview

+The behaviors of stakeholders in the context of food distribution in green cities and sustainable neighborhoods are driven by their needs, opportunities, and capabilities.
+Stakeholders are motivated by the automatic need for access to fresh and nutritious food, efficient and reliable food supply, and affordable food options.
+Their reflective needs drive them to promote environmental sustainability, community engagement and empowerment, and resilience and adaptability in the food distribution system.
+Stakeholders take advantage of physical opportunities such as local food production, efficient transportation, smart food storage, and waste reduction.
+They also leverage social opportunities like collaboration and partnership, community empowerment, promoting health and well-being, and education and awareness.
+To effectively address these needs and opportunities, stakeholders utilize their physical capabilities of having the necessary infrastructure, technology, and collaboration skills.
+They also employ their psychological abilities of adaptability, knowledge, awareness, and social competence to ensure equitable, sustainable, and resilient distribution of food resources in green cities and sustainable neighborhoods.

 ### Needs

-nIn the context of food distribution in green cities or GBNs, stakeholders have various needs or motivations that can be categorized as both automatic and reflective.
+In the context of food distribution in green cities or GBNs, stakeholders have various needs or motivations that can be categorized as both automatic and reflective.

 Automatic needs or motivations refer to the basic and immediate requirements of stakeholders in relation to food distribution.
 These include: